 SECTION II - CRIMINAL HISTORY

 List any felony(s) for which you have been arrested, charged, indicted, or convicted.
-Include details of any negotiated plea agreements and pleas of nolo contendre to an Information or indictment.
+Include details of any negotiated plea agreements and pleas of nolo contendre to an Information or Indictment.
 Attach a full description of your acts involved in the aforementioned matters.
 Include dates of charge, location, and nature of offense.
 Attach additional pages if needed.

-Provide details of the conviction for which you are seeking written consent and the final disposition of these matter(s) , including sentence; dates of incarceration; dates of probation/parole (if you are currently under probation/parole, include the name and phone number of person supervising your parole or probation; restitution paid; fines/costs ordered: fines/costs paid; and pardons granted.
+Provide details of the conviction for which you are seeking written consent and the final disposition of these matter(s): including sentence; dates of incarceration; dates of probation/parole (if you are currently under probation/parole, include the name and phone number of person supervising your parole or probation; restitution paid; fines/costs ordered: fines/costs paid; and pardons granted.
 Include information as to whether or not your civil and political rights have been restored.
 Attach additional pages if needed.

 Have you ever applied for consent from an insurance regulatory authority?  Yes  No If yes, provide details below: